Faculty Development Workshop

 Faculty and administrators often aspire to incorporate experiential learning (where students are learning in a community-based or other 'real world' setting) into Global Health and Public Health courses and programs.
 The integration requires knowledge of theories, practices, frameworks, and collaborations that often go beyond our expertise in academic subject manner.
 This Faculty Development Workshop allows for faculty and their administrative team members to gain essential 'how-to's' of integrating experiential learning experiences into coursework and programs.
 This includes a broad set of topics including: logistical, financial, ethical, safety, assessment/evaluation, competency-based education and more.

-The Workshop is a collaboration of the Interamerican Center for Global Health, American Association of Colleges and Universities, Consortium of Universities for Global Health, Allegheny College, UCSF, Working Group on Global Activities of Students at Pre-Health Levels, Child Family Health International, and others.
+The Workshop is a collaboration of the Interamerican Center for Global Health (CISG), American Association of Colleges and Universities (AAC&U), Consortium of Universities for Global Health (CUGH), Association of Schools and Programs of Public Health (ASPPH), Allegheny College, Working Group on Global Activities of Students at Pre-Health Levels (GASP), Child Family Health International (CFHI), and others.
 As such the Workshop draws on leaders in Global Health Education, International Education, Higher Education, Community Engagement, and Experiential Learning.

 - Who?: This Workshop is appropriate for faculty and administrative teams who have interest in integrating experiential learning (including service-learning, volunteering, study abroad, internships, and transformative learning) into Global Health and Public Health courses andprograms.